tryscer/flock/flock-music.md

 The shout comes from across the line of booths, where there’s a clearing and a red-and-white circus tent and an off-white truck.
 A few people are sitting on folding chairs next to the tent.
 One of them is Eddie, and another is the huge man called Besame Mucho.
 	”Hey\!
 Kids\!
 Come over here\!”
 	We do.
+	“These are Alice and her friends,” says Eddie.
+	“We heard a lot about you guys,” says another man, who’s sitting next to Eddie.
+I’ve never seen a man dress like that: a ceremonial garb of another people perhaps — a white cotton dress, full of red and purple emroideries.

 \[...\]

 “And these,” says Eddie, “are actual, factual members of the Pillar of Steam Band”.